 Giving somebody an opportunity is not enough.
 You need to set them up for success by supporting them.
-Showing your support may help you to implement a positive self fulfilling prophecy.
-One that ends in a successful outcome.
+Showing your support will help to shape your behaviour and the perception of others around you.
+Before you know it, you’ll be using the self fulfilling prophecy in a positive way.

 Wouldn’t you rather say “I told you so” about someone succeeding than being a failure?
 Give someone a chance, and they may just surprise you.